henrikchan-ops/neurosignallab/README.md

 - Only small sample files are included for demonstration purposes

 ## License
-This project@s source code is licensed under the MIT License.
+This project´s source code is licensed under the MIT License.

 The datasets in this project are not redistributed in this repository.
 The datasets are governed by their own original licenses, access conditios and citation requirements.
 Please refer to the origianl dataset providers for dataset access, citation requirements and terms of use.